CURRICULUM WORKSHEETS | Communications Studies, BA

 The program in Communication Studies is open to any student with an interest in the discipline.
 A distinctive feature of Communication Studies is its preceptor/preceptee collaboration.
 Students’ cognate choices, for example, are the result of a careful negotiation between students and preceptors.
 Students wishing to major in the program are encouraged to declare their intentions no later than the beginning of their junior year.
 Intended majors must consult with a Communication Studies faculty member, who will explain the nature of the program and its specific requirements.

 Qualified students may be assisted in obtaining pre-professional experiences in their fields of interest by means of internship opportunities with local and regional organizations.
-The proximity of Richard Stockton College to Atlantic City and Philadelphia and major radio, TV and print media markets makes possible internship opportunities in the media, and in other areas such as public relations, advertising, and promotions for commercial, political and/or social programs and events.
-Students can also opt for an on-campus internship with the College radio station, WLFR, the College television station, SSTV, and the College newspaper, the ARGO.
+The proximity of Stockton University to Atlantic City and Philadelphia and major radio, TV and print media markets makes possible internship opportunities in the media, and in other areas such as public relations, advertising, and promotions for commercial, political and/or social programs and events.
+Students can also opt for an on-campus internship with the University radio station, WLFR, the University television station, SSTV, and the University newspaper, the ARGO.

 Interested students should contact the Communication Studies Internship Coordinator after discussing possibilities and requirements with their preceptors.
 Students who wish to be certified to teach in elementary or secondary schools may do so by satisfying the requirements for a degree in Communication Studies and the additional requirements necessary for teacher certification.